aws-samples/serverless-samples/apigw-ai-agents/iac/README.md

 aws cloudformation deploy --template-file ./iac/bedrock-kb-aos.yaml --stack-name api-agent-kb --capabilities CAPABILITY_IAM --parameter-overrides ExistingS3BucketName=gpk-api-kb
 ```

+*Note that stack creates two separate data sources - one for S3 bucket with your documents and one for publicly available documents (API Gateway documentation, whitepapers, etc.).
+Modify template accordingly to include/exclude public documents that fit your needs.
+You may also implement scheduled task to re-synchronize data source on a regular basis to keep those public documents in the knowledge base up to date.*

 ### API Builder Agent
 Creates an agent specialized in building APIs with Infrastructure as Code templates and business logic examples.